biocommons/.github/README.md

 The contents of this repo are used in various ways by GitHub.
 Here's a summary:

-- actions/ contains GitHub Actions with configuration that is used by biocommons repos.

-- .github/ISSUE_TEMPLATE are used by all organization repos directly.
+- `.github/ISSUE_TEMPLATE` are used by all organization repos directly.
 Changes to these templates will be available to other organizations repos.
-NOTE: If repos have their own .github/ISSUE_TEMPLATE directory, these templates will not be available (so don't do that).
+NOTE: If repos have their own `.github/ISSUE_TEMPLATE` directory, these templates will not be available (so don't do that).

-- .github/workflows are *templates* available for manual selective incorporation into other repos.

-- docs contains templates for CODE_OF_CONDUCT.md, etc. (N.B.
-GitHub says that docs/ is a viable option, but it appears that this is a secondary and less-effective optiion.
-These files should probably move to the root.)
+- `.github/workflows/` contains GitHub Actions with configuration that is used by biocommons repos.

+- `docs/` contains templates for `CODE_OF_CONDUCT.md`, etc.

-- etc/ is a Reece-ism.
-It is intended for global configuration, such as labels.
+- `etc/` contains global configuration, such as labels.
+(This is a Reece-ism.)

-- profile/README.md is our organizational README at https://github.com/biocommons/
+- `profile/README.md` is our organizational README at https://github.com/biocommons/

+- workflow-templates are *templates* available for manual selective incorporation into other repos.

 ---